 If there’s one thing more nerve-wracking than applying to university, it’s students receiving their final grades and exam results.

-COVID-19 has meant that exams and standardised tests across the world have been cancelled, with students instead relying on teacher-marked coursework and estimated grades.
+COVID-19 has meant that some exams and standardised tests across the world have been cancelled again this year, with many students instead relying on teacher-marked coursework and estimated grades.

-This upheaval has meant that many students are worried about the effect COVID-19 will have on universities’ admission requirements and, by extension, their own chances of securing a place at their chosen university.
+This upheaval has meant that many students are worried about the effect COVID-19 will have on their chances of securing a place at their chosen university.
+We saw last year how many students lost out on places, and ended up being awarded much lower grades than they expected.

 That’s why, perhaps more so than any previous year, Clearing and Adjustment will be a crucial resource for UK university applicants who find themselves having to re-think their undergraduate study plans.

-Clearing & Adjustment is fairly well known to domestic applicants in the UK.
-But we appreciate that, for our wider international school audience, it may be an unfamiliar term.
+Clearing & Adjustment are fairly well known to domestic applicants in the UK.
+But we appreciate that, for our wider international school audience, they may be less familiar.

 What do the terms ‘Clearing’ & ‘Adjustment’ mean?
 How can international students benefit from using them?
-And what tips do UK universities have for 2020 students who might be thinking about applying through it?
+And what tips do UK universities have for 2021 students who might be thinking about applying with these processes?